Daniel-Halls/NFACT/README.md

         --outdir /path/to/output_directory \
         --roi /path/to/roi.txt \
         --algo NMF

 ```

 nfact_dr is independent from nfact_decomp however, nfact_decomp expects a strict naming convention of files.
 If nfact_decomp has not been ran then group average files and components must all be in the same folder.
 Components must be named W_dim* and G_dim* with group average files named coords_for_fdt_matrix2, lookup_tractspace_fdt_matrix2.nii.gz.

+Similar to nfact_decomp nfact_dr can save components as cifti dscalars (as well as accepting cifti dscalars as inputs).
+Please see cifti support in nfact_pp and nfact_decomp for further info on cifti dscalar support.

 ------------------------------------------------------------------------------------------------------------------------------------------